Freakwill/pyrimidine/paper/paper.md

 $$
 Here, the symbol $\{\cdot\}$ signifies either a set or a sequence, emphasizing the order of the elements.

 Expanding on this conceptual foundation, we articulate the definition of a population as a container of individuals.
 The introduction of multi-population extends this idea, representing a container of populations, commonly denoted as "the high-level container."
 What sets `pyrimidine` apart is its innate capability to seamlessly implement multi-population genetic algorithms.
+The populations in a multi-population behaves like the individuals in a population.
 Notably, it allows the definition of containers at higher levels, such as a container of multi-populations, potentially intertwined with conventional populations.

 In our framework, a container that defines operators for its elements is referred to as a **system**.
 For instance, the crossover operation of two individuals, denoted as $a$ and $b$ within the population system $s$, can be implemented as `s.cross(a, b)`.
 This system concept aligns with algebraic systems, although the current version of our framework diverges from this notion.
 In the present implementation, operators are directly defined as methods of the elements, such as `a.cross(b)`.
 While the relavant consideration is postponed to future releases, the potential change will not disrupt the design of APIs.